aallon-pituus/pytobat/README.md

 C (create) - C is a command for starting the process of creating a .bat file through this program

+E (exit) - E is a command for ending the program

 These commands can be executed at the "View help (h), read license and credits (l) or create (c) a batch file:" prompt at the beginning

 FILE CREATION PROCESS